mah0001/metadata-editor-docs-v2/documenting_document.md

 ### Create a project

 The first step in documenting a publication or report is to create a new project.
-You do that by clicking on CREATE NEW PROJECT in the *My projects* page.
+You do that by clicking on `CREATE NEW PROJECT` in the *My projects* page.
 Select *Document* as data type.
-This will open a new, untitled project *home page*.
+This will open a new, untitled *Project* home page.

 ![image](img/ME_UG_v1-0-0_documenting_document_project_home_page.png)